-Michael is a freelance writer, reporter, photographer, videographer, and communications teacher based in Gainesville, Florida.
-His reporting now focuses primarily on health care and medicine, technology, and history, especially World War II.
+Michael is a writer, reporter, photographer, videographer, journalism/communications teacher, and writing consultant based in Gainesville, Florida.
+His reporting now focuses primarily on health care and medicine, science and technology, and history, especially World War II.
 But he has also covered politics from city councils to presidential candidates, crime, courts, education, business and employment, wildlife and the environment, fitness and nutrition, military, high school, college and pro sports, travel, weather, celebrities, and large events and festivals.

 His work has resulted in journalism awards and scholarships, an assistantship, and four fellowships.
 It has appeared in or has been picked up by: TIME, Discover, the Associated Press, The Tennessean, Patch (AOL), NPR/PBS, Publishers Weekly, and several other media outlets.
 The website he launched in 2010 covering two counties in Georgia began without any content or hits but grew to attract tens of thousands of unique visitors a month.